juagargi/scion/tools/hummbwtester/README.md

 They are passed respectively as `-payload-size`, `-pong-rate`, and `-renewal-fraction`.
 When omitted, the binary's built-in defaults apply.

-### Pacing after a missed deadline
+### Bounded catch-up after a missed deadline

-Payload packets and pong requests have independent absolute-deadline schedules.
-The send loop always services whichever deadline comes first.
-After each send attempt, it normally advances that schedule by one interval, preserving the original cadence.

-If sending finishes after the following deadline has already passed, the client sends no catch-up burst.
-It discards the accumulated schedule debt and sets the next deadline to one interval after the current completion time.
-For example, with a 10 ms interval, if the packet scheduled for time 0 finishes at 35 ms, the schedule slots at 10, 20, and 30 ms are discarded and the next packet is scheduled for 45 ms.

-Discarded schedule slots are not packets: the client does not increment the payload or pong sequence number for them.
-Consequently, the server's payload-loss tracker does not report an intentional sequence gap.
-The tradeoff is a temporary throughput deficit after a scheduling stall;
-the client resumes at the configured rate instead of transmitting faster to recover it.
+Payload packets and pong requests have independent schedules.
+Payload pacing retains an absolute canonical schedule at `bandwidth`, so a late send creates debt rather than discarding scheduled payload slots.
+A second deadline spaces actual sends at `maxburst`.
+While debt exists, the client therefore catches up at no more than `maxburst`; after repayment, it resumes `bandwidth`.

+For example, a 10 Mbps client with `maxburst` 20 Mbps that accumulates 10 megabits of debt has 10 Mbps of extra catch-up capacity and needs at least one second to repay it.
+Setting `maxburst` equal to `bandwidth` retains the debt accounting but provides no acceleration, so it cannot catch up while continuously sending.

-Each rebase increments `hummbwtester_client_pacing_overrun_total`, records the delay in `hummbwtester_client_pacing_delay_seconds`, and contributes to the rate-limited `Pacing schedule rebased` log message.
+Pong probes do not contribute to the configured payload bandwidth and retain their independent no-catch-up schedule.
+A send that leaves its schedule behind increments `hummbwtester_client_pacing_overrun_total`, records its lateness in `hummbwtester_client_pacing_delay_seconds`, and contributes to the rate-limited `Pacing schedule behind` log message.

 For example, this commented dummy Hummingbird client shows every supported client field: